-Dinner is eaten in the elegant belle-epoque dining room, or on the terrace overlloking the valley on fine days.
+Dinner is eaten in the elegant contemporary dining room, or on the terrace overlooking the valley on fine days.

 The Relais is a modern 4 star hotel not far from the historic centre of Saintes, set in an exceptional park with a huge lake – wake up to the sound of ducks and geese!
 With a huge indoor swimming pool, the pride of the Relais is its restaurant.
 Award-winning chef Stéphane Gautier uses herbs and vegetables from the hotel’s kitchen garden and foraged in the local woods to create a menu that attracts diners from all over the region.